learn-co-curriculum/phase-1-using-fetch/README.md

 ## Explain How to Fetch Data with `fetch()`

 The `fetch()` function retrieves data.
-It's a global _method_ on the `window` object, provided to JavaScript by browsers' web APIs.
+It's a global _method_ on the `window` object, provided to JavaScript as a browser web API.
 That means you can use it simply by calling `fetch()` and passing in a path to a resource as an argument.
-To use the data that is returned by the `fetch()`, we need to chain on the `then()` method.
+To use the data that is returned by the `fetch()`, we need to chain on the `.then()` method.
 We can see what this looks like below:

 ```js
 fetch("string representing a URL to a data source")